Cat & Dog Registration

 - Information on registration provides statistics to help Council provide appropriate management strategies and facilities.

-The Approved Sysematic Inspection Program No 2, will commence on Monday 15 July 2013.
+The Approved Systematic Inspection Program 1, will commence on Monday 6 January 2014 and conclude Monday 30 June 2014.
+Program 2 will commence Tuesday 1 July 2014 and conclude Friday 19 December 2014 and will be advertised in early June 2014.
 For more information please refer to the Unregistered Cats & Dogs Program notice.

 If you need to transfer ownership and registration please complete and return to Council the Application for Transfer of Ownership for Animal Registration (PDF 62 KB).